 In 1980, the Constitutional Rights Foundation (CRF) spread the concept of the Mock Trial program (popularized in Los Angeles) statewide.
-Through performance-based education, the program furthers an understanding of both the content and processes of our legal system, increases basic skills, analytical ability and self-confidence, and promote cooperation among students and differing cultures and interests.
+Through performance-based education, the program furthers an understanding of both the content and processes of our legal system, increases basic skills, analytical ability and self-confidence, and promotes cooperation among students and differing cultures and interests.

 Each year, CRF develops a new set of Mock Trial materials based on an important issue facing America's youth.
 The materials include a hypothetical criminal case.